AN ANALYSING OF MY BODY OF WORK

 MY NATURE AND IDENTITY

-Androgyny: growing up I naturally presented a bit more femininely than my male counterparts, in the way that I looked or spoke or expressed myself.
-At first it was a girly voice, then girly eyes, and girly hobbies, and a feminine figure, and everything else.
+Androgyny: growing up I naturally seem more feminine than my male counterparts, in the way that I looked or spoke or expressed myself.
+At first it was a girly voice, then girly eyes, and girly hobbies, my adolescent figure, and everything else.
+But internally I always felt quite androgynous inside, thankfully I never allowed others to diminished that sense of myself.

-Then theres my racial ambiguousness, ‘what are you?’
+Then theres my racial ambiguousness, Almost everyday it was ‘what are you?’
 Where are you from?
-People could not box me nor did I understand “what I was’.
+People could not box me nor did I understand 'what I am' properly.

-Took a lot of inspiration from my own homeland, from native cultures like Kurds and Arabs and indigenous Iraqi cultures such as the Ahwari, Assyrians, in the traditional ways I have styled myself like the headdress, the keffiyeh and the symbolism on my clothing.
+Took inspiration from my culture in the traditional ways I have styled myself like the headdress, the keffiyeh and the symbolism on my clothing.
 These clothing tropes are present throughout the diaspora of the Middle East and beyond, thus are representational a a broad range of cultures, be it Assyrians, Arabs, Bedouins, Kurds, Turkic people, Amazigh, Taureg and furthermore.
 This way I can also unite such cultures that have become divided especially in recent times.
 Incorporating my traditional clothing with my androgyny Socio political, ecological nature, intertwined into a single outfit.

-Ethereality - I wanted to captivate the audience by deifying myself like in that dream i had, for l have never seen some wine from my background present themselves in such a way in the fashion industry or any industry - a ambiguous, androgynous, queer, etherial being.
-A part of me, in the future, wants to be that person for a moment.
+Ethereality - I wanted to captivate the audience by deifying myself like in that dream I had, for l have never seen someone from my background present themselves in such a way in the fashion industry or any industry.
+Ambiguous, androgynous, etherial.

-Passion - materialising my character design, responding to that absence of fashion.
-My character design mostly centered aound anatomy and phenotypes, but lacks fashion design.
+Passion - materializing my character design, responding to that absence of fashion.
+My character design mostly centered around anatomy but lacks fashion design.
 I always wanted to practice fashion design and eventually properly make clothes.
 In my recent years I have discovered my own sense of fashion which has empowered me a lot as a young adult and will constantly evolve as I evolve.
-This is why I appreciate rae’s suggestion of this runway concept and my groups willingness to also do it, because it is something new but exciting form of creative expression that…
+This is why I appreciate rae’s suggestion of this runway concept and my groups willingness to also do it, because it is something new but exciting form of creative expression.

-Iraq ; paying homage to my homeland and Palestine and congo and wherever else in the world that is enduring extreme oppression.
-Too be honest Iately I’ve struggled to live comfortably knowing and seeing the systematic brutality that has been happening in the world, from the genocide of Palestinians, the holocaust of Congolese, Sudan, Haiti it seems never ending and its constantly on my mind.
-Which is good, it should make us think and contemplate our society and reality.
-I will turn that sadness and anger into art.
+Iraq ; paying homage to my homeland and current times - Palestine and Congo and wherever else in the world that is enduring extreme oppression.
+For a while I’ve struggled to live comfortably knowing and seeing the systematic brutality that has been happening in the world, from the genocide of Palestinians, the holocaust of Congolese, Sudan, Haiti - it seems never ending and its constantly on my mind.
+It should make us think and contemplate our society and reality.
+In coalescence with this project I want to somehow take my sadness and madness into art.

 Presenting myself in such a way will show that we are not a monolith, but people who are multifaceted, sophisticated and rich in cultures and spirit.